Chefchaouen Travel Guide: Visiting the Blue City in Morocco

 • Aladdin Restaurant – Offering lunch and dinner, Aladdin Restaurant is another popular choice.
 Food reviews are average, but everyone raves about the views at night.

 • Sindibad Sindibad was our restaurant of choice.
 My friend and I both had vegetable couscous with the Sindibad salad and mint tea.
-There are also beautiful views from the top.
+They had great food and there were beautiful views of the city from the rooftop terrace

 Tagine + Where to eat in Chouen